 Each CI will require an FCC license for the broadcast of data by the RSU.
 The FCC licensing process requires several steps, some that can be performed during the planning phase of the CI and some that cannot be completed until specific information is known about the intersection.
-Many DOTs may have staff who already work with the FCC for their department's radio communications.
+Many Departments of Transportation (DOTs) may have staff who already work with the FCC for their department's radio communications.
 These staff may be helpful in understanding and advancing the FCC licensing process for Cls.
-Additionally, AASHTO provides frequency coordination support by the AASHTO Committee on Transportation System
+Additionally, the American Association of State Highway and Transportation Officials (AASHTO) provides frequency coordination support by the AASHTO Committee on Transportation

-Operations Communications Technology.
+System Operations Communications Technology.
 More details can be found on the AASHTO website at: https://frequencycoordination.transportation.org/.